theodorewahle/workshop-ws-04-16-static-gen/README.md

  * `jekyll build` - This will build our static site to a directory called `_site`.
  * `jekyll serve` - Does the same thing except it will rebuild any time you change the site and will run a local server a `http://localhost:4000`.
  * While developing the site it's better to use `jekyll serve` as it updates with any changes you make.
  * Go ahead and run `jekyll serve` and go to `http://localhost:4000` in your browser.
-You should see the site build and styled as it is below:
+You should see the site build and styled as it is below, though note that you will likely have different images, as the images are randomly pulled in from a photo database:

 ![](img/use2screenshot.png)